Overview

 Supported export formats

-Common export formats include:
+Common export formats include CSV and Excel (XLS/XLSX).

 Why response data is handled separately